mcdemarco/the-new-kitchen-cookbook/quick-bread/guinnessBiscuits.md

 ## Variants

-Replace shortening with butter to make the original recipe.
+Replace shortening with butter to make the original, dairy recipe.

 The original recipe also allowed replacing the Guinness with a lesser beer.